porscheinformatik/sonarqube-licensecheck/README.md

 Put the pre-built jar-file (from release downloads) in the directory `$SONARQUBE_HOME/extensions/plugins` and restart the server to install the plugin.
 Activate the rules of this plugin ("License is not allowed", "Dependency has unknown license") in your SonarQube quality profiles - otherwise the plugin is not executed.

-## Execution

-When a project is analyzed using the `mvn sonar:sonar` in command line the extension is started automatically.

-Please make sure to have all dependencies installed before launching the SonarQube analysis.
-So your complete build should look something like this:

-    mvn -B org.jacoco:jacoco-maven-plugin:prepare-agent -Dmaven.test.failure.ignore install
-    mvn -B sonar:sonar

 ## Configuration